practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Odin/README.md

 Again, the Odin string builder comes into play (_char_set_sb_), which shows how important, even with little, dynamic strings, this concept is.

-Both concepts, runes and string builder, and which are important from my point of view, should be more documented in this language [Overview](https://odin-lang.org/docs/overview/) page in my opinion.
+Both concepts, runes and string builder, and which are important from my point of view, should be more documented in the language [Overview](https://odin-lang.org/docs/overview/) page in my opinion.

 <br/>